takyonxxx/Elm327_Wifi_Obd2_Qt_Project/README.md

-# Elm327 WiFi Obd2 Console
+# Elm327 WiFi Obd2 Console Dtc Read Clear Gauge Fuel Consumption

 <b>The ELM327</b> is a programmed microcontroller produced by ELM Electronics for translating the on-board diagnostics (OBD) interface found in most modern cars.
 The ELM327 command protocol is one of the most popular PC-to-OBD interface standards and is also implemented by other vendors.</br>

 The original ELM327 is implemented on the PIC18F2480 microcontroller from Microchip Technology.</br>